 4-H members (grades 7 & above) are eligible to apply for these awards.
-These awards are given to members who demonstrate excellence in these (achievement, leadership, and citizenship) key areas through their 4-H project work and activities as well as other participation in the community as a whole.
+They are given to members who demonstrate excellence in achievement, leadership, and citizenship through their 4-H project work and activities as well as other participation in the community as a whole.